Notur Administrator Guide

 Manual Installation

-If the automated installer does not work for your environment, see the Installing page for step-by-step instructions.
+If the automated installer does not work for your environment, see Installing for step-by-step instructions.

 Verifying the Installation